enjoylife/StupidMonkey/EvernoteApp.md

 > “Its the little details that are vital.
 Little things make big things happen -John Wooden

 * Intuitive in it's design.
-* Displays logical layouts of  a persons thoughts.
+* Displays logical layouts of a persons notes, notebooks and content.
 * Fast to display, must not have user feel as though time is wasted.
-* Easily customize-able in its feel, or at least seems that way to the user.
+* Easily customize-able in its feel and look, or at least appears that way to the user.
+* User can search through introspected data as well as flow through it's temporal nature if appropriate.
+* Colorful and attractive visualizations that render within 3 seconds.
+* Easily navigable options for customization.
+* Transparent policies on user data.
+* Compatibility within all modern browsers.

 ##Requirements:
 > "Describe in detail what the program is going to do” -Code Complete

-1. User can search through introspected data as well as flow through it's temporal nature if appropriate.
-2. Colorful and attractive visualizations that render within 3 seconds.
-3. Easily navigable options for customization.
-4. Transparent policies on user data.
-5. Compatibility within  all modern browsers.

 ##System Overview:
 > If you can’t explain something to a six-year-old, you really don’t understand it yourself.” -Albert Einstein